wildtruc/winestarter/README.md

  - Devel comments and adds are still uncleaned.
  - A few fixes.

 ( 30/03/17 ) v0.91
+ - Started the versioning steps where v1.0 will be stable without known bugs.
- - Add 64bits start feature
+ - Add 64bits start feature.
- - Put Wine custom binary in a separate tab
+ - Put Wine custom binary in a separate tab.
  - A few fixes.